open/close all folders

-- Notably, in practice this technology ban results in bizarre communities based on special interests rather than draconian police states - anyone, at any time, can upload themselves to the network simply by speaking of their desire for such, as the entire planet is kept under constant surveillance for that purpose alone.
+- Notably, in practice this technology ban results in bizarre communities based on special interests rather than draconian police states - anyone, at any time, can upload themselves to the network simply by speaking of their desire to do so, as the entire planet is kept under constant surveillance for that purpose alone.

 - In Harry Potter, magical spells can prevent certain technologies from functioning.
 On Hogwarts school grounds, things like guns, automobiles, or anything electronic simply won't work.
 Also, it's against the rules to enchant high-tech items.
 There are also completely inexplicable technologies that don't even have moving parts; things like "paper notebooks" and "pencils".

 - In the Old Kingdom series, most technology rapidly degrades into ruin in the Old Kingdom: the rule seems to be 'anything not made by hand'.
 There was one guy whose outsider pen pal always uses machine-made paper, turning every letter he sends into an annoying exercise in forensic science.
 This is because most technology fails in the presence of magic (this also means that the Perimeter Guards are armed with both guns and swords, because any magical creature that gets close enough will make their guns fail).